 Small Claims Division

 Small Claims Court is designed to handle small matters in the simplest forum possible.
-You do not need a lawyer to file a small claims action, but you may have a lawyer represent you if you wish.
 You may only file an action for money (not for the return of property or for any other remedy).
 The maximum claim is $6,000.
 You may not bring an action for libel, slander, malicious prosecution or abuse of process.
 You may not sue for exemplary or punitive damages.
 There are no jury trials.
 (See Ohio Revised Code Chapter 1925).

 Any individual, company or corporation may file a claim against another individual, company or corporation.
 You may file a claim in the Erie County Municipal Court if: